mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:29:43 And check this out.

-00:29:44 It can deliver performance similar to mypyC or Cython.
+00:29:44 It can deliver performance similar to mypyc or Cython.

 00:29:48 And this thing will go up to seven times faster than regular Python for the Richards benchmarks.